Yurik72/ESPHap/README.md

 ESPHap - Arduino HomeKit ESP32/ESP8266
 ===========

-This is a library for easily & efficiently integrating arduino projects based on ESP32/ESP8266 with Apple HomeKit by  native protocols and without any additional bridges
+This is a library for easily & efficiently integrating Arduino projects based on ESP32/ESP8266 with Apple HomeKit by native protocols and without any additional bridges.

-At this moment  ESP32 supported and tested well.
+At this momentESP32 supported and tested well.
 ESP8266 is ported as well and under the testing stage.
 There are some minor bugs and especially in the pairing process.
 Not all of them finished smooth.
 Hovewer it can be maximum 3 attempts (in my experience) and after that everything working fine.
 I'd say that after pairing (once operation) devices works well and stable

 Library allows to setup up to the 16 different [accessories](https://www.apple.com/ae/ios/home/accessories/) on the same ESP32/ESP8266 board

 Many thanks to [maximkulkin](https://github.com/maximkulkin) for providing fine libraries for native integration, this project uses this as well.

 Many thanks to [Mixiaoxiao](https://github.com/Mixiaoxiao) to give a hint for ESP8266 to stop watchdog and some functions with lower memory usage

 # Short Build instruction

 1. Prepare Arduino enviropment to works with ESP32 and/or ESP8266.

 2. Install this libary (EspHap) from the library manager or clone sources to the Arduino library folder named EspHap.

 3. Extract the content of the [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) to the Arduino Libraries folder named "wolfssl"

 4. Open any sketch from the examples and compile it.
 Detailed instruction how to upload and pair with Apple can used from the [Sonoff example](https://github.com/Yurik72/ESPHap/wiki/Build-Sonoff-Basic) or [there](https://www.instructables.com/id/Arduino-With-ESP32-and-Native-Apple-HomeKit-Integr/)

 # wolfssl manual preparation

 This section is describes more technical details for professional users if they have already wolfssl installed.
 [wolfssl](https://github.com/wolfSSL) requires some preparation before usage...

 ## For ESP32

 ESP32 works well with wolfssl versions 4.2.0 and 3.13.0
 Full instruction how to prepare, can be found [there](https://www.wolfssl.com/doxygen/md__Users_alexabrahamson_Work_wolfssl-CLEAN_IDE_ARDUINO_README.html)

 For simplify a process you can use [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) or [wolfssl.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL.rar) archive , which already prepared.
 You just need to extract this content into Arduino Libraries folder named "wolfssl"

 If you are going to prepare this manually, please reuse/check settings.h and user_settings.h from the attached archives You need copy/replace this files in wolfssl components.

 ## For ESP8266

 ESP8266 works only with version 3.13.0.

-For preparation you should extract a content of [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) to the Arduino libraries folder named "wolfssl" .
+For preparation you should extract a content of [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) to the Arduino libraries folder named "wolfssl".
 Those version of wolfssl is slightly changed to work with ESP8266 and ONLY this sources must be used.

 ### ESPHAP library was tested in the following enviropment:

 - ESP32 board library version 1.0.4
 - ESP8266 board library version 2.6.3
 - Arduino version 1.8.12

 # Getting help